At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights any relevant experience or skills related to supporting neurodiverse children.
-Include any volunteer work, internships, or coursework that demonstrates your understanding of autism and child psychology.
+Tailor Your CV: Make sure your CV highlights any relevant experience or skills related to supporting children, particularly those with autism or other neurodiverse needs.
+Include any volunteer work, internships, or coursework that demonstrates your commitment and understanding of the role.

 How to prepare for a job interview at Academics Ltd